Creating a Christmas Postcard

 Set the background color to black; the line color to white.
 Select the Fill Tool (F5).
 This time choose the linear fill from drop down menu.
 Adjust accordingly.

 Select the tree shape and access the Coloriage plugin once again.

-Then apply the greens for the tree using the Pencil tool.
+Then apply the greens for the tree using the Pencil.
 Remember how the colors will be affected by the grayscale transparency.

 Now have some fun adding bits of colors to simulate glowing lights on the tree.

 When ready, process and commit the image to return to Xara.